 - The flavour combinations endless!
 Are strawberries in season?
 Make a simple strawberry jam and add it to your base.
 Do you want something seasonal?
 Add in some cooked, pureed pumpkin and pumpkin pie spice for some warming fall flavours.

 - Chia pudding is a great portable snack to take to work or school.
-I like to use these small mason jars – they hold just the right amount for a filling snack.
+I like to use small mason jars or recycled yogurt pots - they hold just the right amount for a filling snack.

 Customizing your Chia Pudding

 - Chia pudding is very versatile and can be customized to your personal taste.
 I like to make a batch of chia gel with chia seeds & water and keep that in my fridge for a couple of days to make chia pudding or add to smoothies.